-“No matter what industry you work in, we are all in the people business.
-Regardless of how tech-savvy you may be, face-to-face meetings are still the most effective way to capture the attention of participants, engage them in the conversation, and drive productive collaboration.
-If we don't continue to nurture strong and positive personal relationships with our clients and coworkers, we won't build trust, understanding, or a sense of a shared mission – all of which are critical elements to successful partnerships and business success.” (quote by Michael Massari, Caesars Entertainment Senior Vice President of National Meetings and Events)
+No matter what industry you work in, we are all in the people business.
+Regardless of how tech-savvy you may be, face-to-face meetings are still the most effective way to capture participants' attention, engage them in the conversation, and drive productive collaboration.
+Suppose we don't continue to nurture strong and positive personal relationships with our clients and coworkers.
+In that case, we won't build trust, understanding, or a sense of a shared mission – all of which are critical elements to successful partnerships and business success.

-1. In-person Orientation
+1. In-Person Orientation

-You can set up a buddy system by assigning your new hire to partner with a peer veteran or with another new hire.
-Both of which are effective and have their own pros and cons.
+2. Buddy SystemYou can set up a buddy system by assigning your new hire a partner to help navigate their first few days at their new job.
+This partner can be either a peer veteran or another new hire, both effective and have their own pros and cons.
 Assigning your new hire with a peer veteran will be beneficial for them to learn the ropes easier.
-The veteran employee will be able to help them navigate the office, introduce them to other departments and team members, and set them up for success by sharing tips and tricks.
-Partnering two new hires together, on the other hand, can be beneficial emotionally for both of them.
-They would reduce stress by discussing the challenges both are facing and make them feel less alone and out of place.
+The veteran employee will help them navigate the office, introduce them to other departments and team members, and set them up for success by sharing tips and tricks.
+On the other hand, partnering two new hires together can be beneficial emotionally for both of them.
+They would reduce stress by discussing the challenges both face and making them feel less alone and out of place.

-5. Timing: Be organized and ready
+5. Timing: Be Organized and Ready

 6. Welcome Bundle

-7. Cost Efficient Methods
+7. Cost-Efficient Methods

 A good onboarding strategy does not need to break the bank.
 Put together a budget that works for your business and stick to it.
 An example of a cost-efficient welcoming gift could be a card that everyone in the office signs and writes a short welcome note on.
 Being prepared doesn't cost money.
 Buying in bulk for the welcome bundle would have you saving money.
-Lastly, utilize tools such as an Employee Self Service Onboarding software feature, which brings me to my last suggestion.
+Lastly, utilize tools such as an Onboarding software feature, which brings me to my last suggestion.

-8. Empower Your Employees with Digital Onboarding
+8. Empower Your Employees with cloud-based Onboarding

-An online HRM software like Dominion's Onboarding product and Dominion's Employee Self Service can be valuable tools in the hiring process.
-These features enable you to empower your new hires so that they are responsible for filling out their personal information online at their convenience.
+An online HRM software like Dominion's Onboarding product and Dominion's Employee Self Service can be valuable in the hiring process.
+These features enable you to empower your new hires to be responsible for filling out their personal information online at their convenience.
 With a compatible integrated software like Dominion's, you'll be able to save money by having it all in the cloud.
 Our Onboarding software directly inputs the information to our Payroll and other HRM software features.
 With our software, your employees can create an Employee Self Service account, which then enables them to fill out their benefits in open enrollment, pull their paystubs, and request time off when needed, all on their own.
 This allows you to focus on your other daily tasks.

 Want to see what Dominion's Onboarding and Employee Self Service portal can do for your business?
-Request a demo below!